suryachintu/Naive-Bayes/README.md

 Number of mislabeled points out of a total 150 points : 6

-For ris dataset only 6 datapoints are misclassified.
+For Iris dataset only 6 datapoints are misclassified.

 ### 5. Laplace Correction